Road Safety Manual - World Road Association (PIARC)

 The shift in focus from crash numbers to casualties has a subtle but important impact on crash assessment and the strategies to address risk.
 Different types of crashes will produce different crash outcomes, including greater or lesser numbers of injuries per crash.
 For example, analysis from New Zealand on crashes and casualties demonstrates this point.
 Table (NZTA, 2011) shows the proportions of the three most common types of crashes and casualties that result in fatalities and serious injuries for rural roads (excluding motorways).

-The table shows that a higher proportion (1.28 to 1) of severe casualties (fatal and serious injuries) occur through head-on crashes (27%) than is reflected in the proportion of severe head on crashes (21%).
+The table shows that 92% of fatal and serious injuries on rural roads in New Zealand are attributed to three key crash types.
+The table also shows that a higher proportion (1.30 to 1) of severe casualties (fatal and serious injuries) occur through head-on crashes (25%) than is reflected in the proportion of severe head on crashes (19%).
 This indicates that the head-on crash type is of greater significance for overall fatalities than the severe crash numbers would indicate.

 Similarly, analysis of crashes by fatal and serious injury (compared to all injuries) is likely to provide a different picture of the risk across the network.